choderalab/wetlab-protocols/cellfree.md

    or should use a starter culture of 25 or 50mL.
 - Induce with IPTG
    - It's not clear when this should happen--Sonya?
+- Harvest cells mid-log phase (OD600=4.5)

+### Preparation of harvested Cells

+- Wash cells in Buffer A 3 times
+   - 20mL buffer/g wet cells
+- Store wet pellets at -80C

+### Thawing cells

+- Thaw cells at -4C
+- Resuspend 10g thawed cells in 12.7mL buffer B
+- Disrupt in french press at 20,000psi
+   - Alternatively, use sonication
+- Centrifuge crude lysate at 12,000rcf for 10 min
+- Pre-incubate mixture at 37C for 30 min
+- Store aliquots at -80C